OFC Bdin Vidin

-OFC Bdin (ОФК Бдин) is a Bulgarian football club based in Vidin, currently playing in the North-West Third League, the third level of Bulgarian football.
+OFC Bdin (ОФК Бдин) is a Bulgarian football club based in Vidin, currently (season 2023–2024) playing in the Third Professional League, the third level of Bulgarian football.
 Its home stadium "Georgi Benkovski" has a capacity of 15 000 seats.
-Club colors are red and white.
-The club was officially founded in 1923.
+The club color is blue shirts and shorts.

 History

-The club was founded as Viktoria 23 in 1923.
-In 1946 they reached the Bulgarian Republic Football Championship semi-finals, eliminating Botev Plovdiv and Hadzhi Slavchev Pavlikeni along the way.
-They played in the A PFG in 1948-49 season, the first season of the league.
-They were relegated however.
+The club was officially founded in 1923.
+In 1946, Bdin reached the Bulgarian Republic Football Championship semi-finals, eliminating Botev Plovdiv and Hadzhi Slavchev Pavlikeni along the way.
+Bdin also qualified to play in the A PFG in 1948–49 season, the first season of the newly established first tier of Bulgarian football.
+Bdin could not survive and was relegated, however.